que-rb/que/README.md

 ## Usage

-The following is assuming you're using Rails 4.0.
-Que hasn't been tested with previous versions of Rails.
+The following assumes you're using Rails 4.0 and ActiveRecord. *Que hasn't been tested with versions of Rails before 4.0, and may or may not work with them.* For more information, or instructions on using Que outside of Rails or with Sequel or no ORM, see the [documentation](https://github.com/chanks/que/blob/master/docs).

-First, generate a migration for the job table.
+First, generate and run a migration for the job table.

     rails generate que:install
     rake db:migrate